 It is the same format for each week, gradually introducing the different strokes.
 Each week has a theme such as food, animals, people, weather and I devise at least three different massage stories on the theme.
 We repeat these at least three times.
 This allows for repetition which aids baby’s communication and anticipation.
 It also helps Mums to learn the songs/rhymes.

 At the end of each session, I use my doll to demonstrate how massage stories can be used through clothes and how strokes can be set to lines of a story book.
 At a recent session, a mum asked if I could demonstrate on her baby instead of the doll!

 As the course progresses, we take the opportunity to share a massage story with each other and create one as a group, which is always a lovely bonding experience and especially helpful for Mums to see how they can use the programme at home and feel what is is like to be given a massage too.
 We even have a try at improvisation with songs from You Tube!
 Mums have copies of the stories to take home and an opportunity to loan a Story book, incorporating the massage strokes.

 Mums are given a certificate of attendance, bookmark and stickers with a book to create their own Story Massage book for their babies.

 Which massage stories have been most popular?

 All of them!
 I have introduced Mums to more than 15 different massage stories so far as a way of showing them how Story Massage can be adapted to suit every occasion.
 We’ve had great fun sharing Story Massage to a whole range of stories and songs ranging from Dear Zoo by Rod Campbell and Alan’s Big, Scarey Teeth by Jarvis to Baa, Baa, Black Sheep and Talking Head’s Road to Nowhere!
-We have done Story Massage to If You’re Happy and You Know It and So Long, Farewell.
+We have done Story Massage adaptations for If You’re Happy and You Know It and So Long, Farewell.
 The Mums even created our own story called ‘What does Story Massage make me feel?‘